Skip to content

 </script>

-Encoding multiple templates inside of a single template
+Encoding multiple templates inside a single template

 For this purpose there is a special solution that relies on encoding the templates using the 'raw' blocks mechanism in handlebars.
-A raw block is achieved by using four curly brances, in the example below you see the listplaceholder and rowhead templates provided in this way.
+A raw block is achieved by using four curly braces, in the example below you see the listplaceholder and rowhead templates provided in this way.
 (Here we use a handlebar script, see syntax option 4)

 <script type="text/x-entryscape-handlebar">